 Then, I installed the ceiling board, using an extender on my drill and the screws slightly angled.
 If I was using larger boards, this would have been easier but either way, it worked just fine.
 The beam is now a C shape and I nailed on the last board to complete the box.
 I did the exact same steps on the other side of the room, just in the opposite direction.

-Our ceilings are nine feet tall, and the 1×4’s ended up being the perfect size.
+Our ceilings are nine feet tall, and the 1×4’s ended up being a perfect size.
 Not too big to make the room feel short, and not too small to feel out of place.
 Even though this was a big project, I would do DIY ceiling box beams in our home again.
 I just love the warmth and character they add to our builder-grade house!